gadfly361/flutter_test_cookbook/README.md

 First of all, thank you.
 Contributions are encouraged!
 Please follow the guidelines below.

+### Want to suggest a recipe?

+If you'd like to suggest a recipe, please open an issue and add `[recipe-suggestion]` to the beginning of the title.

 ### Want to add your own recipe?

+If you'd like to add a recipe, please add `[new-recipe]` to the beginning of your PR's title.

 Each recipe should: